 Childminders operating out of a CMA will be subject to a similar regime as those operating under Ofsted, but the inspection will be carried out by the agency which is responsible for putting in place the necessary support to assist the childminder to reach the required standard.
-However, following a second consecutive 'ineffective' inspection judgement, Local Authorities will continue to fund the childminder agency's providers if the childminder agency has assessed them as being of acceptable quality and Ofsted has not identified any concerns about the childminder agency's other providers in a comparable way to Ofsted-registered providers with equivalent judgements.
+However, following a second consecutive 'ineffective' inspection judgement, Local Authorities will continue to fund the childminder agency's providers if the childminder agency has assessed them as being of acceptable quality and Ofsted has not identified any concerns about the childminder agency's assessment arrangements, and will endeavour to treat all of the childminder agency's other providers in a comparable way to Ofsted-registered providers with equivalent judgements.

 Subject to this, the Local Authority will determine an appropriate timeframe for withdrawing funding.
-When withdrawing funding, it will take into account the continuity of care for children who are already receiving their free hours at a provider or with an agency registered childminder or childcare provider, Ofsted monitoring information about the provider or agency and parents' wishes.
+When withdrawing funding, it will take into account the continuity of care for children who are already receiving their Government funded hours at a provider or with an agency registered childminder or childcare provider, Ofsted monitoring information about the provider or agency and parents' wishes.
 Withdrawal of funding will not take place until the provider's or childminder agency's Ofsted inspection judgement is published.

-Unless it is necessary to do so to ensure sufficiency of accessible places or support parental choice, the Local Authority will not fund childminders or childcare providers registered with a childminder agency where the agency has indicated to them that the childminder or childcare provider is not of the appropriate quality The Local Authority will also consider any information published by Ofsted about a provider or childminder agency including the recent history about childcare provision by a particular provider or agency or childcare provision at a particular address.
-This may include, for example, where the Local Authority has concerns that a provider judged "inadequate" by Ofsted may have re-registered their setting with Ofsted to avoid making the quality improvements identified by Ofsted
+Unless it is necessary to do so to ensure sufficiency of accessible places or support parental choice, the Local Authority will not fund childminders or childcare providers registered with a childminder agency where the agency has indicated to them that the childminder or childcare provider is not of the appropriate quality.
+The Local Authority will also consider any information published by Ofsted about a provider or childminder agency including the recent history about chidcare provision by a particular provider or agency or childcare provision at a particular address.
+This may include, for example, where the Local Authority has concerns that a provider judged "inadequate" by Ofsted may have re-registered their setting with an agency to avoid making the quality improvements identified by Ofsted